Search our services directory

 A program of art appreciation run jointly with the Christchurch City Art Gallery.

-For more information on these and other services, or to inquire about membership, please contact Alzheimers Canterbury
+For more information on these and other services, or to inquire about membership, please contact Dementia Canterbury